 A light-emitting diode (LED) is a semiconductor device that emits light when an electric current passes through it.
 Common in consumer electronics, LEDs need to have a proper cooling mechanism, and they usually include a heat sink.

 To assess the cooling efficiency of heat sinks, the classical approach of Design – Build – Test – Redesign is time-consuming and expensive.
-Designers are now turning to CFD, FEA and thermal analysis to virtually evaluate, test and optimize designs before they are build, saving production time and cost.
-Providing them with online simulation software helps cutting down their costs even further since there is no need for high computing power for performing those simulations.
+Designers are now turning to CFD, FEA, and thermal analysis to virtually evaluate, test, and optimize designs before they are built, saving production time and cost.
+Providing them with online simulation software helps cutting down costs even further since there is no need for high computing power for performing those simulations.

 Studying the Heat Sink Cooling Performance for Different LED Packages

 This heat transfer analysis was performed on three different Light Emitting Diode (LED) packages used in consumer electronics.
-The focus of this simulation was to evaluate the cooling performance for different LEDs array placement.
+Its focus was to evaluate the cooling performance for different LEDs array placement.

-In terms of results, the highest temperature for LED packages with a pitch of: 1 cm (left), 5 mm (middle) and 1 mm (right) on different operating power were compared to experimental data.
+The highest temperature for the LED packages with a pitch of 1 cm (left), 5 mm (middle), and 1 mm (right) on different operating power were compared to experimental data.